Best Practices - The formula for the best application form

 Be sensitive to local regulations

-If you do need to ask about sensitive information such as salary, consider making these answers private - so they're only visible to certain users of your account.
+If you need to ask about sensitive information such as salary, consider making these answers private - so they're only visible to certain users of your account.

-Remember - be clear
+Above all else - be clear